jefdewitt/mundana-theme-jekyll/_posts/2022-01-21-dear-non-sober-people.md

 It can mean missing out on the shared traditions of our way of life.
 It may mean losing relationships.

-It certainly does mean changing a lifestyle.
+It's way more than not drinking.
+It's changing a way of life.

 References